The novel is a pack of lies hounding the truth. Carlos Fuentes

 Actually, it is half the art of storytelling to keep a story free from explanation as one reproduces it… The most extraordinary things, marvelous things, are related with the greatest accuracy, but the psychological connection of the events is not forced on the reader.
 It is left up to him to interpret things the way he understands them, and thus the narrative achieves an amplitude that information lacks.

-Robert Olen Butler’s novel Perfume River speaks to us, ages 17-23, who, air and airwaves of the time filled with facts and aware of all the arguments pro and con, with great uncertainty went to Vietnam.
+Robert Olen Butler’s novel Perfume River speaks to us, who were ages 17-23 in the 1960s, and to whom the air and airwaves filled with arguments pro- and anti-war, and who, with great uncertainty, went to Vietnam.
 We, marshaling those arguments a 20-year-old is capable of marshaling, went.
-Other went to graduate school.
+Others went to graduate school.
 Some few went to Canada.

-This callow farm boy was dropped unceremoniously into a social, political, artistic caldron, the University of Wisconsin 1965-1969, hotbed of anti-war sentiment against America and the War in Vietnam.
-I sorted through the rage, pleading, weeping and blandishments of the public space, of my nineteen-year-old Princeton girlfriend, a family oral history of twentieth-century Communist-Socialist genocides, and my own lust for adventure.
-I made my decision.
-I went.
+This callow farm boy was dropped unceremoniously into a social, political, artistic caldron of the University of Wisconsin 1965-1969, hotbed of anti-war sentiment against America and the War in Vietnam.
+I sorted through the rage, pleading, weeping, and blandishments of the public space, of my nineteen-year-old Princeton girlfriend, a family oral history of twentieth-century Communist-Socialist genocides, and my own lust for adventure, made my decision, and went.

 And the man-boys of the Merrill High School Class of 1965 mostly went––draftees or volunteers—into the military.
-Drenched beneath a Niagara Falls of facts they ‘stepped forward.
+Drenched beneath a Niagara Falls of “facts,” they ‘stepped forward.
 My male friends of the University of Wisconsin class of 1969, not so much.
-Some few went to Canada.
-Most wrangled graduate school placements until the lottery and the Nixon-Kissinger drawdown obviated the moral issue.
+Some few went to Canada, but most wrangled graduate school placements until the lottery and the Nixon-Kissinger drawdown obviated the moral issue.

 My subsequent military career was in reconnaissance and intelligence, a great portion of that time in the business of deception and counter-deception.
 Our rule of thumb was that deception is most effective when it is at least 90% fact based.The storyteller tells a story.
 The journalist tells a fact.
 The storyteller gives you pause to think.
 The journalist tells you what to think.
 In the deception business, we learned to control the narrative, to tell the story, picking facts from here and there, like bricks in the building of an edifice.
 Facts are mutable.